hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Is likewise praised by all the fools in town;
 >
-> Not that they've read or seen, nor can they shew
+> Not that they've read or seen, nor can they show
 >
 > They've reasons for it, but that — said so;
 >